rms428/IrrigationClassification/README.md

 # IrrigationClassification

-This is a Irrigation classifier.
+This is an Irrigation classifier.

 Included is my report and my code.